THE MOST ADVANCED INTRAWORKOUT SUPPLEMENT IS HERE!

 Mix 1 scoop of Battle Juice in 300-600 ml of water.
 Sip during your workout.

 Betaine Anhydrous – shown to increase muscle strength and power, increase protein synthesis and creatine production in the body.
 One human study showed an increase of 4 pounds of lean muscle (arm size by 10%) and a decrease of 7 pounds of fat using the same dose available in 2 scoops of Battle Juice!

 Taurine – a conditionally essential amino acid, Taurine functions in the tissues by stabilizing cell membranes, aiding the transportation of potassium, sodium, calcium, and magnesium in and out of cells.
 It also helps in the regulation of muscle contractions, water balance, and energy levels of neurotransmitters in the brain.

-Sodium Citrate/Potassium Citrate/Magnesium Oxide – promote intracellular and extracellular fluid balance, are essential for electrical activity of neurons and muscle cells and ATP production.
+Sodium Citrate/Potassium Citrate/Magnesium Citrate – promote intracellular and extracellular fluid balance, are essential for electrical activity of neurons and muscle cells and ATP production.

 AMMO-8 Essential Amino Acids Supplement (EAAs) – the most advanced amino acids supplement formula with added leucine.
 AMMO-8 sparks protein synthesis and halts muscle breakdown.